doublesecretagency/craft-inventory/README.md

 You no longer have to wonder...
 Inventory will show you exactly where your fields appear!

+---

+## ⭐️ INVENTORY HAS BEEN RETIRED ⭐️

+Inventory will not be ported to Craft 5, because it is no longer necessary!

+Craft's new native field management UX replaces all functionality that Inventory provided prior to Craft 5. 👏

+---

 ## How to Install

-See official installation instructions on the [Craft CMS Plugin Store...](https://plugins.craftcms.com/inventory)
+See official installation instructions on the [Craft CMS Plugin Store...](https://plugins.craftcms.com/inventory?craft4)

 ## Viewing the Field Inventory